javjm2/Example-Python-Test-Framework/README.md

 - Run all System tests - `pytest tests/test_ui.py`
 - Run all API tests - `pytest tests/test_api.py`

-**Note:** If you want to use the commands that run specific tests in a container, you will want to preface the commands with `docker run --rm cushon-tests`.
+**Note:** If you want to use the commands that run specific tests inside a container, you will want to preface the commands with `docker run --rm cushon-tests`.

-So as an example, the command to run the sweet shop login test will be:
+So as an example, the command to run the sweet shop login test inside a docker container is:
 `docker run --rm cushon-tests pytest -k test_login`

 #### Creating a test report